Computing isogenies from modular equations in genus two: Explicit Kodaira--Spencer over C

+A precise correspondence between Siegel modular forms and covariants is established in~\cite{cleryCovariantsBinarySextics2017} by studying how modular forms and covariants extend to the toroidal compactification of $\Atwo$.
+We reformulate some of these results as follows.

+\begin{thm}[{\cite[§4 and §6]{cleryCovariantsBinarySextics2017}}] The map~$f\mapsto \Cov(f)$ induces a weight-preserving bijection between the graded algebras of Siegel modular functions and fractional covariants.
+Its inverse bijection is

-\begin{thm} Let~$f$ be a holomorphic Siegel modular form.
-Then~$\Cov(f)$ is a polynomial covariant.
-Moreover, if~$f$ is a cusp form, then~$\Cov(f/\chi_{10})$ is also a polynomial covariant. \end{thm}
+Further, if~$f$ is a Siegel modular form, then~$\Cov(f)$ is a covariant.
+If~$f$ is a cusp form, then~$\Cov(f/\chi_{10})$ is a also a covariant. \end{thm}

-\begin{proof} The main difficulty is that nonsingular hyperelliptic equations only form a codimension~$1$ subset of all degree~$6$ polynomials: if~$f$ is a Siegel modular form, then the proof of~\cref{prop:siegel-cov-weight} only shows that~$\Cov(f)$ is a polynomial divided by some power of the discriminant.
-However, one can show that~$f$ extends to the so-called toroidal compactification of~$\Atwo(\C)$, and this shows that~$\Cov(f)$ is well defined on all curve equations with at most one node.
-Since this set has codimension~$2$, the result follows. \end{proof}

-Unlike for Siegel modular forms, the graded $\C$-algebra generated by polynomial covariants is finitely generated.
+A second key input is the structure of the graded algebra of covariants which, unlike the graded algebra of Siegel modular forms, is finitely generated.

-\begin{thm}[{\cite[p.\,296]{clebsch_TheorieBinaerenAlgebraischen1872}}] The graded $\C$-algebra of covariants is generated by~$26$ elements defined over~$\Q$.
+\begin{thm}[{\cite[p.\,296]{clebschTheorieBinaerenAlgebraischen1872}}] The graded $\C$-algebra of covariants is generated by~$26$ elements defined over~$\Q$.
 The number of generators of weight $\det^k\Sym^n$ is indicated in the following table: \end{thm}

-We only need to manipulate a small subset of these generators.
-Take our scalar generators of even weight to be the Igusa--Clebsch invariants $I_2, I_4, I_6, I_{10}$, in Mestre's notation $A',B',C',D'$~\cite{mestre_ConstructionCourbesGenre1991}, and set
+We will only manipulate a small number of these generators.
+Take our scalar generators of even weight to be the Igusa--Clebsch invariants $I_2, I_4, I_6, I_{10}$, in Mestre's notation $A',B',C',D'$, and set

-Denote the generator of weight~$\det^{15}$ by~$R$, and denote by $y_1, y_2, y_3$ the generators of weights~$\det^2\Sym^2$, $\det^4\Sym^2$, and~$\det^6\Sym^2$ respectively.
-Finally, the generator of weight~$\det^{-2}\Sym^6$, denoted by~$X$, is the degree 6 polynomial itself.
-Note that when computing these covariants as described in~\cite[§1]{mestre_ConstructionCourbesGenre1991}, the integers~$m$ and~$n$ on page~315 should be the \emph{orders} of~$f$ and~$g$, and not their degrees.
-To help the reader check their computations, we mention that the coefficient of~$a_1^5 a_4^{10}$ in~$R$ is~$2^{-2} 3^{-6} 5^{-10}$.
+Other generators can be computed following~\cite[§1]{mestreConstructionCourbesGenre1991} (in this reference, the integers~$m$ and~$n$ on page~315 should be the orders of~$f$ and~$g$, not their degrees).
+Denote the generator of weight~$\det^{15}$ by~$S$, and denote by $y_1, y_2, y_3$ the generators of weights~$\det^2\Sym^2$, $\det^4\Sym^2$, and~$\det^6\Sym^2$ respectively.
+Finally, the generator of weight~$\det^{-2}\Sym^6$ is the degree 6 polynomial itself.
+To help the reader check their computations, we mention that the coefficient of~$a_1^5 a_4^{10}$ in~$S$ is~$2^{-2} 3^{-6} 5^{-10}$.